-How Did Claude Monet and John Singer Sargent See What they Saw?
+What POV did Claude Monet and John Singer Sargent have?

 How can artists pull you into their vision to feel what they wants you to feel?